 Gregg M. Amore (D) has served the residents of East Providence in District 65 since first being elected in November 2012.
-Representative Amore is the chairman of the House Committee on Small Business.
-He also sits on the House Committee on Finance and chairs its Subcommittee on Education, and he is a member of the House Committee on Health, Education and Welfare.
+Representative Amore, a Deputy Majority Leader, is the chairman of the House Finance Subcommittee on Education and is the second vice chair of the House Committee on Education.
+He also is a member of the House Committee on Finance and the House Committee on Innovation, Internet and Technology.

 He played a key role in the passage of the FY 2019 budget article containing historic school construction bond assistance.
-He sponsored the bill placing the East Providence High School construction project on the ballot, and following voter approval, the state is now providing up to 70% reimbursement for the state-of-the-art facility.
+He sponsored the bill placing the East Providence High School construction project on the ballot, and following voter approval, the state provided up to 70% reimbursement for the state-of-the-art facility.

 Born on Oct.
 28, 1966, Representative Amore graduated from East Providence High School in 1984 before continuing his education at Providence College, where he earned a bachelor’s degree in history in 1988.
 In 2010, he earned a master’s degree in public policy from New England College.

 In addition to his duties as a legislator, Representative Amore is the athletic director for the East Providence School Department after a long teaching career at East Providence High School.
 In 2008, Representative Amore was recognized as the Rhode Island History Teacher of the Year by the Daughters of the American Revolution.
-In 2005, he served as the head coach of the East Providence High School hockey team, which won the Division III State Championship with an undefeated season.
+He had a long high school and collegiate coaching career in both hockey and baseball, including as an assistant baseball coach at Providence College and the head baseball coach at the Naval Academy Prep School Newport, La Salle Academy and East Providence High School.

 He was also honored by the Rhode Island Athletic Trainers’ Association with the group’s 2019 Frank Murgo Service Award for his educational efforts and dedicated service to the athletes and athletic trainers of Rhode Island.

 He is a past member of the Board of Directors for the East Providence Education Association and is a current board member of the Friends of Townie Athletics.
-He is also a member of the Rhode Island Historical Society and the Rhode Island High School Hockey Coaches Association.
+He is also a member of the Rhode Island Historical Society and the East Providence High School Hall of Fame Committee.
+He serves on the Board of Directors for the East Providence Mohawks Youth Organization in association with the Boys and Girls Club of East Providence.
 He also serves on the East Providence Democratic City Committee.